Toxic Shame: How To Heal This Unhealthy Cycle

-Little Timmy’s Story
+Little Timmy’s Story of Toxic Shame

 She was constantly fearing the frightening side effects of not standing by her husband’s “side.”